Henry made his own balloon!

 We set out painting some

-butcher art paper (a brown paper bag would work too).
+butcher art paper (affiliate link).
+A brown paper bag would work too.

 I told Henry to cover as much of the paper as he could.